olcf/olcf-user-docs/services_and_applications/slate/use_cases/nginx_hello_world.rst

 .. note::
   You should see Desired: 3 and Current: 3

-After the deployment has been created it will spin up a pod running NGINX but we need to get traffic from outside the cluster to the pod so that we can display the hello world.
+After the deployment has been created, it will spin up a pod running NGINX, but we need to get traffic from outside the cluster to the pod so that we can display the hello world.

 The Service object will create a Cluster IP address that will direct traffic to any pod in our